Welcome to CETL's Activities Repository!

 - "Synchronous" indicates that students need to participate at the same time.
 This could be in-person or with a live Zoom conference.

-Click "Time" in the left navigation bar to access activities sorted this way.
+Click "Time" below to access activities sorted this way.

 Because of advances in computing power and live video, we do not need to classify activities as either in-person and online.
 Please click each classification below to learn how we distinguish between them!